 Language Teachers (I have never worked as a language teacher in Spain so I am not the right person to ask about teaching jobs)

 What Job Boards are common in Spain?

 Let me list the most common online job boards that are used in Spain:

-My favourites and also the most international ones are Linked and Glassdoor.
+My favorites and also the most international ones are Linked and Glassdoor.
 The other ones are useful, too, but are less international.
-Which means that the majority of the listings will be in Spanish and the companies might not be that diverse.
+This means that the majority of the listings will be in Spanish and the companies might not be that diverse.
 If your Spanish is not that good yet, you should stick to the first two.

 Next Step: An awesome CV!